slashhuang/koa-router-interceptor/README.md

 > this  koa-router-interceptor module is to make koa-router more flexible

-> interceptor should return a boolean value
+> interceptor should return a true value to handle koa-router logic.

-> if interceptor returns null,you should call next inside interceptor
+> call next inside interceptor to handle down to next koa middleware

 ## install